Samsung Galaxy Camera Settings Guide

 First 200MP Phone

-The S23 Ultra was the first smartphone with a 200MP main camera (ISOCELL HP2 sensor, 1/1.3").
-The massive resolution enables 16-to-1 pixel binning for excellent 12MP low-light shots, or full 200MP capture for extraordinary detail and cropping freedom in daylight.
+The first phone with a 200MP main camera (ISOCELL HP2, 1/1.3").
+It bins 16-to-1 for clean 12MP low light or shoots full 200MP for detail and cropping freedom in daylight.

 New in S23